tryenc/functional-keyboard-test/README.md

 If you build a website that can't be navigated with a keyboard, it's like opening a business with steps but no ramp.
 You've inadvertently barred a portion of the population from being able to use it and you may also be opening yourself up to a lawsuit.

 There are a lot of accessibility testing tools out there, but it seems like most of them just verify your markup - do your image tags have alt attributes?
 Are you allowed to use that aria label on an element like this?
 It doesn't seem like there are many tools that are meant for testing functionality.
 Hence this repo.
+# Credits
+The file structure, the syntax for the step definitions, and some of the support functions were borrowed from W. Van Kuipers' repo, [cucumber-boilerplate](https://github.com/webdriverio/cucumber-boilerplate), which is an excellent resource if you're starting to convert your WebdriverIO tests to cucumber.